 Cleanings and Prevention

-Brushing properly twice a day and flossing regularly are fundamental to good oral hygiene and health.
-The American Dental Association recommends that teeth should be brushed with a soft bristled brush, sized to fit the mouth well.
-It should be angled 45 degrees to the gums.
-Short, tooth-width strokes should be used to brush the teeth, and the outer, inner, and chewing surfaces should all be brushed.
-Flossing is recommended daily.
+Brushing properly two times per day and flossing regularly are fundamental to good oral hygiene and health.
+The American Dental Association recommends brushing your teeth with a soft bristled brush, sized to fit your mouth.
+It should be angled 45 at degrees to the gums and you should use short, tooth-width strokes to brush the teeth.
+The outer, inner, and chewing surfaces should all be brushed.
 Brushes should be changed every three months or so, and fluoride toothpaste is essential.
-Fluoride helps to maintain the strength of the enamel, which helps keep plaque from eroding the surface of the tooth.
+Flossing should be completed at least once per day to remove food and plaque caught between the teeth that brushes cannot reach.
+Fluoride in the water and in your toothpaste helps to maintain the strength of the enamel, which helps keep plaque from eroding the surface of the tooth.

-Complete prevention or early detection of dental decay and gum disease, apart from the obvious advantage of sheer dental health, mean that more expensive and invasive dental procedures can be avoided.
-Dental health also helps to insure the health of the entire body, as dental problems can contribute to cardiovascular issues, poor nutrition, and more.
+Prevention and early detection of dental decay and gum disease mean that more expensive and invasive dental procedures can be avoided.
+Dental health also helps to ensure the health of the entire body, as dental problems can contribute to cardiovascular issues, poor nutrition, and more.

 Dr. Yanni is pleased to answer questions regarding dental cleaning and prevention.
 Contact our dentist’s office today for an appointment.